SoleSurvivor111/google-calendar-alarm-sync-ios/README.md

 ## 📂 Repository Structure

 * `src/createEventBasedOnNotifications.js`: Main script for generating helper events.
-* `src/Shortcut-CreateAlarms.shortcut`: iPhone Shortcut to convert helper events into alarms.
+* `src/Create Alarms From Calendar.shortcut`: iPhone Shortcut to convert helper events into alarms.
 * `src/weeklyCleanupOldSnapshots.js`: Optional cleanup helper.

 Include these in your GitHub repo for easy modification and syncing.